csmberkeley/csm-61a/STYLE.md

 - `breakablesection`: creates a spaced section that cannot be split over multiple pages

 ## Miscellaneous style
+### Capitalization
+- All titles, subtitles, headings, and subheadings should be in title case: *What Would Python Do?*

 ### Spelling
 - Use American spelling conventions in all cases.
+- Use *traveled* instead of *travelled*, etc.

 ### Punctuation
 - Oxford comma: use it in all cases.